MUSIC:VIDEO:GRAPHICS

 I gig regularly, but I haven’t carried a bass amp or drum kit through a kitchen for ages.

 Wedding work can make you forget what a real audience looks like.
 I’m back to playing music venues with crowds of people there for the music.
 Often sold out.
+Instead of playing 100 gigs a year to 10 people, I’m playing 10 gigs to a thousand.

 Wedding work is essentially 6 months on 6 months off.
 The busy stint is in the summer when it’s not that hard to find work as a performing musician.
 If you want it, there are months of music festivals and adventures to be had.
 The wedding work essentially disqualifies you from this wonderful slice of musical life.
 So you are recovering from that 5am finish while looking at photos of your friends playing on well lit stages with big festival crowds singing along when you’ve just played in a wee side room to the three people who had kept up the pace after the rest of the wedding had gone to bed cos they started drinking too early.